 We can email you a certificate of insurance, which is the formal proof-of-insurance document that you need to show when you sign certain contracts or apply for professional licenses.
 You can also speak with one of our insurance agents about your business insurance needs.

-There are several factors used in determining your cost of commercial property insurance, such as your location, the age and size of your business property, fire and security protection, the cost of your equipment, the coinsurance clause of your policy, and whether you insure your property for its replacement value or its actual cash value.
+There are several factors used in determining the cost of commercial property insurance, such as your location, the age and size of your business property, fire and security protection, the value of your equipment, the coinsurance clause of your policy, and whether you insure your property for its replacement value or its actual cash value.

-Replacement value covers the cost of a brand-new item and is more expensive than actual cash value, which covers an item’s depreciated value.
+A replacement value policy covers the cost of a brand-new item and is more expensive than an actual cash value policy, which covers an item’s depreciated value.
 It's easy to save money on property insurance by choosing options such as actual cash value, a higher deductible, or lower policy limits.

-Any business that owns or rents a business location (outside of their own residence) will typically buy commercial property insurance.
+Any business that owns or rents a business location will typically buy commercial property insurance.
 Landlords often require this coverage in order to sign a lease.

 Businesses that own or rent expensive equipment or tools, such as construction companies, or have product inventory and other valuable assets, like retail businesses, buy commercial property insurance because it protects their financial assets in case of fire, theft, or a similar event.

-Construction companies are encouraged to also purchase builder's risk insurance, a type of commercial property policy that covers damages to a construction project due to weather, fire, vandalism, or theft.
+Construction companies are encouraged to also purchase builder's risk insurance, a type of commercial property policy that covers damage to a construction project due to weather, fire, vandalism, or theft.

 You can easily add more coverage to any policy with Insureon.
 Your insurance agent can adjust your coverage amount on existing policies, and help you find the right coverage if you need additional policies.

-Commercial property insurance, also known as business property insurance and business hazard insurance, insures your business property from losses such as fire, damage, and theft.
+Commercial property insurance, also known as business property insurance or business hazard insurance, insures your business property from losses such as fire, damage, and theft.

-Business liability insurance refers to different types of liability insurance that small business owners use to financially protect themselves from a variety of risks, such as lawsuits.
-For example, most businesses buy general liability insurance, which insures against common business risks such as customer injuries, damage to a customer’s property, and advertising injury.
+Business liability insurance refers to several types of liability policies hat small business owners use to financially protect themselves from lawsuits.
+For example, most businesses buy general liability insurance, which insures against common business risks such as customer injuries, damage to a customer’s property, and advertising injuries.